International expansion of Netflix: 2017–22: People's Republic of China deal

 During the CES 2016 announcement, Hastings stated that any potential expansion into the People's Republic of China could take "many years", owing to the tightly regulated state of the internet and media industries in the country.
 While the company admitted that some of its original productions (such as Crouching Tiger, Hidden Dragon: Sword of Destiny) were meant to appeal to a potential Chinese audience, Hastings stated that the company was in the process of building relationships with local partners that it could form a joint venture with.
 Rights to House of Cards had previously been sold to Sohu, where it was a modest success, but was pulled by regulators.

 On April 25, 2017, Netflix announced that it had reached a licensing deal with the Baidu-owned streaming service iQiyi, although specifics of the deal were not announced, some Netflix original productions will be available on iQiyi day-and-date with their premiere elsewhere.

 2022–present: Russian invasion of Ukraine

 Netflix is no longer serving customers in Russia amid the invasion of Ukraine ordered by Vladimir Putin.
-The streaming service shut down service entirely in the country.
-They confirmed on Sunday, March 6.
+The streaming service shut down service entirely in the country on Sunday, March 6.

 "Given the circumstances on the ground, we have decided to suspend our service in Russia," a spokesperson said, via Variety.

 Netflix previously announced that it would pause all future projects and acquisitions from Russia, joining many countries who have similarly cut ties with the country due to the invasion of Ukraine.